 A Dutch driver is stopped by the Romanian traffic police and fined for speeding.
 The fine should be paid within a week on the basis of the penalty notice he/she has received.
 The Dutch driver goes back to the Netherlands without paying the fine.

-1. On the basis of the Council Framework Decision, the Romanian authorities send the final decision imposing the unpaid fine to the Dutch authorities;
+1. On the basis of the Council Framework Decision, the Romanian authorities send the final decision - i.e. there is no longer any possibility to appeal the decision - imposing the unpaid fine to the Dutch authorities;

-2. The Dutch authorities are obliged in principle to recognise and execute the Romanian decision imposing the fine without any further formality (the fine is executed by the Dutch authorities the same as any other fine imposed by them);
+2. The Dutch authorities are obliged to recognise and execute the Romanian decision imposing the fine without any further formality (the fine is executed by the Dutch authorities the same as any other fine imposed by themselves);